ShaniStaretz-ai/dataScience-Lec5-9-MAR-25/README.md

       ![img_4.png](img_4.png)
       * reset last index add optional ignore_index=True- reset indexes as auto-increment
       * reset last index add optional ignore_index=False- concat first df with new df with their origin indexes
+    * inplace= optional parameter, usage on modify functions,
+      * if you want to make the change on the origin df and return new df.